sbisbee/node-galois/README.md

 node-galois
 ===========

-This Node.js module wraps James S. Plank's Galois.c code (http://web.eecs.utk.edu/~plank/plank/papers/CS-07-593/), making all of the functionality available in Node.js.
-Please refer to that page for documentation about the functions and non-JS bits.
+This is a native Node.js module (C/C++) that wraps James S. Plank's Galois.c code (http://web.eecs.utk.edu/~plank/plank/papers/CS-07-593/), making all of the functionality available in Node.js.
+Please refer to that page for documentation about the non-JS bits (function documentation, optimization of single vs table calls, etc.).

 This package also adds a little more protection when creating tables to prevent segfaults.